tlvlp/iot-api-gateway/API-ADMIN.md

-# IoT Server API Gateway - Internal API
+# IoT Server API Gateway - Admin API

 The following endpoints are for administrative purposes and accessible with the ADMIN role.
 Actual API endpoints are inherited from the project's [deployment repository](https://github.com/tlvlp/iot-server-deployment) via environment variables.